-“Hyper-grace preachers say there’s no need for repentance.
-They dismiss repentance as unbelief.”
-Actually, hyper-grace preachers are for repentance, not against it.
+Actually, hypergrace preachers are for repentance.
 We say things like “repentance is essential” and “repentance is to be our lifestyle.”
 We are for repentance, for without it no one can receive the grace of God.

-But what is repentance?
+What is repentance?

-Those with a performance-oriented mindset typically interpret repentance as turning from sin.
+Those with a performance-oriented mindset interpret repentance as turning from sin.
 It’s something you do (turn) as a result of something you’ve done (sinned).
 It’s fixing what you broke.
 It’s atoning for your mistakes.
-It’s sewing fig leaves to hide your shame.
+It’s stitching fig leaves together to hide your shame.

 The fruit of repentance may take 101 different forms—don’t limit God—but repentance itself is simply a change of mind.
 It’s what the word literally means.

 Repentance … means a change of mind!
 Formerly I thought sin a pleasant thing, but now I have changed my mind about it; formerly I thought the world an attractive place, but now I know better; formerly I regarded it a miserable business to be a Christian, but now I think differently.
 Once I thought certain things delightful, now I think them vile; once I thought other things utterly worthless, now I think them most precious.
 That is a change of mind, and that is repentance.
 No life can be truly changed apart from such a change of mind.
 (The Normal Christian Life, p.132)